Build guide

 Note: Nothing stops you from going with all dynamic linking, it’s just that provided build scripts are not prepared for it.

-Default location for these resources is Google drive.
-If there is an issue, try switch to the backup location at Dropbox by changing the following line in EnvironmentSimulator/CMakeLists.txt:
+Default location for some of these resources is Google drive, and others Github as released packages.
+If there is an issue with Google drive packages, try switch to the backup location at Dropbox by changing the following line in EnvironmentSimulator/CMakeLists.txt:

 set ( FILE_STORAGE "google" )